themesberg/flowbite/content/getting-started/rails.md

 ```

 If you have run `./bin/dev` to start a local server you should see the changes on `localhost:3000/` and the utility classes from Tailwind CSS should work and the interactive components from Flowbite should also be functional.

+## Rails starter project

+We have released an open-source [Ruby on Rails project with Tailwind CSS and Flowbite](https://github.com/themesberg/tailwind-rails-starter) that you can use to get starter with a new project where we have showcased most of the components from Flowbite.